 Because funding for long-term studies is rare, relatively few species have been investigated in this manner.
-Two long-term studies conducted by the Institute include a project on the endangered bald eagle, now in its fourth decade, and another on the threatened island fox.
+Two long-term studies conducted by the Institute include a project on the once-endangered bald eagle, now in its fourth decade, and another on the threatened island fox.
 These studies have provided considerable insight into the biology of these species, and will contribute significantly to the successful maintenance of their populations.
 Provided fund raising efforts are successful, work will continue on these studies and additional investigations will be initiated to expand our knowledge of wildlife biology.

 GENERAL WILDLIFE STUDIES

 Short-term, general wildlife studies make up the majority of the programs operated by the Institute.
 These include projects lasting up to two years in duration.
 Programs of this nature cover a variety of topics and species, including: 1) monitoring mountain lion movements, 2) impacts of climate change on wildlife, 3) research of predators of endangered Mariana crows, California least terns, and western snowy plovers, and 4) using remote camera systems to determine predation, food habits and behavior of nesting birds.